gotdibbs/JavaScriptStyleGuide/README.md

 There are those out there who do not believe in the semicolon, but alas, we do!
 Semicolons aid in **readability** and **minification**.
 Two things that are very important, so just remember to use them.

+Note that semicolons aren't necessary at the end of function *declarations*, just at the end of function *expressions*.
+Semicolons serve to separate *statements* from each other and function *declarations* are not statements.

 ----
 > ### <a name='commas'>Commas</a>